 We teach all styles from rock, pop, jazz, country, worship, blues, and classical.
 We combine the important fundamentals with the music YOU want to play.
-With 20+ teachers at Scotia Music Academy, you are sure to find the best match for YOU.
+With 20+ teachers at Latham Center for the Arts, you are sure to find the best match for YOU.

 ARE YOUR INSTRUCTORS QUALIFIED?

 Our instructors are highly qualified, all have teaching experience, and most importantly, they have a passion for teaching.
 Being a musician doesn’t automatically make you a teacher–that’s why we search for those who are best qualified for mentoring our music students!

 We search the entire area for the top teachers, who embody the high values at Latham Center for the Arts.
 Most importantly, our instructors strive to relate their teaching to each individual student’s learning style.
 Many of our instructors have gone on performance tours of the USA and Europe and have years of professional performance and teaching experience.
 In addition to their teaching credentials, our teachers have warm personalities, are extremely friendly, and strive to get to know each student and their parent on a personal level.
 We search high and low for the BEST teachers, so you don’t have to!

 HOW LONG DOES IT TAKE TO LEARN AN INSTRUMENT?

 There is no set answer of how long it takes to learn an instrument.
 With regular practice a basic level of playing can be accomplished in a few months.
 Most of our students take lessons on a long-term basis because they want to be constantly improving and they find the lessons enjoyable.